NuTufts/ubparquet/larmatch2d/README.md

 ## The Schema

+## Reading the files

+We provide an example pytorch DataSet for reading in the data.
+Relies on pyspark.

 ## To run

 * You need to build and setup the `ubdl` repository to be able to use these files. *